@Stateless

 annotation on the custom annotation definition and specify the target by

-, setting one or more of TYPE
+using @Target, setting one or more of TYPE (class-level

-(method-level interceptors), CONSTRUCTOR
+interceptors), METHOD (method-level interceptors), CONSTRUCTOR

 (around-construct interceptors), or any other valid target: